 It is necessary, therefore, that we discuss our educational problems in the context of the demands for American leadership in world affairs, for American contributions to peace, for American assistance to the undeveloped nations of the world and for American strength in the face of harsh threats from around the world.

 Soviet economic growth continues to progress at a faster pace than ours.
 In addition, 650 million people in China are being harnessed to the industrialization of that other Communist colossus.
-Our danger is not merely that the balance of power may shift in favor of the Soviet-Chinese coalition - it is not that this combination, representing 30% of the people in the world, will overtake us in industrial production - rather the danger lies in the possibility that we will become increasingly estranged from our allies and friends and the uncommitted people of the world.
-The vast majority of these people are colored, poor, and in need of economic development - will probably not be waged with missiles or thermonuclear bombs - our armaments must be ideas and the battle must be for men's minds.
+Our danger is not merely that the balance of power may shift in favor of the Soviet-Chinese coalition – it is not that this combination, representing 30% of the people in the world, will overtake us in industrial production – rather the danger lies in the possibility that we will become increasingly estranged from our allies and friends and the uncommitted people of the world.
+The vast majority of these people are colored, poor, and in need of economic development – and so far we have been failing them.
+The battles of the next few years will probably not be waged with missiles or thermonuclear bombs – our armaments must be ideas and the battle must be for men's minds.

 Along with danger, crisis is represented by opportunity.
 The space age offers the opportunity for new voyages of discovery.
 Atomic energy and automation can mean the opportunity for unprecedented abundance.
 Modern science and technology make it possible for poverty to be abolished everywhere in the world.
 New developments in means of transportation and communication offer the opportunity to extend the principles on which we based our republic to all mankind.